dkovacs24/ReviOS_faq/README.md

 Not recommended, because it will disable tweaks and reinstall bloatware.

-But if you still want to update, you can install updates with the help of this guide: https://www.revi.cc/revios/workspace/updating
+But if you still want to update, you can install updates with the help of [this guide](https://www.revi.cc/revios/workspace/updating).

 ---